slexisvn/query_engine/docs/06-scale/45-morsel-driven-parallelism.md

 ## Exercises

+### Understand

+There are ten chunks and each morsel claims three.
+What ranges can workers receive?

+### Practice

-1. Reproduce the opening measurement.
+1. **Extend (optional).** Reproduce the opening measurement.
 Wrap `FilterOperator.prototype.process` with a counter, run the filtered count with and without `enableParallel()`, and confirm the count goes to zero while the answer does not change.

-2. Read the shared counter after a parallel aggregate — patch `MorselScheduler.prototype.descriptor` to keep a reference, then print `counter[0]` when the query finishes.
+2. **Extend (optional).** Read the shared counter after a parallel aggregate — patch `MorselScheduler.prototype.descriptor` to keep a reference, then print `counter[0]` when the query finishes.
 Predict the value from the chunk count, the morsel size, and the worker count before you look.

-3. Set `QE_AGG_MORSEL_ROWS=2048` and re-run.
+3. **Observe.** Set `QE_AGG_MORSEL_ROWS=2048` and re-run.
 How many morsels are there now, and how many wasted claims?
 Then set it to 262144 and explain why the parallelism disappears.

-4. Change the hardcoded `1` in `_analyzeComparison` to the chunk's row count so the real size reaches `canParallelize`.
+4. **Extend (optional).** Change the hardcoded `1` in `_analyzeComparison` to the chunk's row count so the real size reaches `canParallelize`.
 Does anything now dispatch to `workerPool`?
 Explain the result using `Config.parallelThreshold` and the chunk size.

-5. Find a query whose aggregate sits directly on a scan chain and one whose aggregate sits on a join.
+5. **Observe.** Find a query whose aggregate sits directly on a scan chain and one whose aggregate sits on a join.
 Confirm from the table above which one reaches `runAggregate`, then read [`extractAggregateFragment`](../../src/execution/fragment-spec.ts) and say why.

+### Hints and expected observations

+Ranges [0,3), [3,6), [6,9), and [9,10).
+Claims are disjoint; which worker receives each range depends on scheduling.
+Final unsuccessful claims may advance the shared counter further.

 ## Recap